Why would you need a California King bed?

 What's the Difference Between a King and Queen Bed?

-Both king and queen beds can easily accommodate two people, but the exact mattress dimensions are (WxL):
+Both king and queen beds can easily accommodate two people, but the exact dimensions are (WxL):

 - Queen: 60x80 (5 feet by 6.8 feet)